ubc-stat-grad/ubc-stat-grad.github.io/sports.markdown

 </div><!--/span-->
 <br/>

+## Table tennis

+Table tennis is happening on Fridays at 4 pm!
+Players usually arrive early to help set up the table tennis table.
+Contact David Xu for more information.

 ## Running

 We run 5 kilometres on Mondays, starting at 8 am.
 We meet in front of ESB and usually end at a